CyberT33N/vps-cheat-sheet/README.md

 # Google Cloud

 ## Socket hang up error at express
-- In some cases you may Socket hang up errors when you use port 80 for your express server.
+- In some cases you may get Socket hang up errors when you use port 80 for your express server.
 Make sure to use a different port like as example 1337 (https://www.youtube.com/watch?v=JmjqPpQdtW8)

 ## Connect to VM Instance via Putty
 https://www.youtube.com/watch?v=fmh94mNQHQc